abhinpai/pai-portfolio/docs/javascript/modules/m1_basic.md

 sidebar_label: "Module 1: Basics"
 ---

-import GlowBullet from '../../../src/components/glowBullet/glowBullet.jsx';
+import BulletSentence from '../../../src/components/bulletSentence/bulletSentnce.jsx';

 :::note Questions 🤔
   1. `let` vs `const` vs `var`
   2. What is `Temporal Dead Zone` or `TDZ`?
 How that Occur?
-  3. How `let` work in for loop when let doesn't allow reassignment?
+  3. How `let` work in for a loop when let doesn't allow reassignment?
   4. is `var` Dead?
 What should I use?
   5. How `let` and `const` is scoped in Js?
   6. What is the purpose of `use strict`?